Bayesian Active Search on Parameter Space: a 95 GeV Spin-0 Resonance in the ($B-L$)SSM: Introduction

 The HEP community has lately relied on Monte Carlo Markov Chain (MCMC) sampling methods to explore the parameter space of particle physics models: HEPfit \cite{Blas2019HEPfitAC}, GAMBIT \cite{Kvellestad_2020} and Magellan \cite{Accomando:2022nfc} are examples of public toolkits of this kind\footnote{A modification to the MCMC approach very popular in the HEP community is ‘nested sampling’, as used in Multinest \cite{Feroz_2009}.}, developed to address the demand for readily applicable sampling strategies.
+MCMC methods, particularly Metropolis–Hastings (MH) implementations such as those in HEPfit \cite{Blas2019HEPfitAC}, have been applied in global fits of extended Higgs sectors and other BSM scenarios \cite{Karan:2023xze, Chen:2023bqr}, while more advanced samplers such as affine-invariant ensemble methods (e.g., emcee) have been used for DM phenomenology and Higgs data fits \cite{Tran2024-sz, Dey2018Extended}.
 Despite the effectiveness of MCMC methods (and variations thereof) to perform probabilistic inferences, fitting models to data and their widespread use in the physical sciences \cite{Hogg_2018}, these methods still confront the obstacles discussed above.